Counter Strike CS:GO – Team Liquid

 In the period from late 2016 to early 2019, the team showed poor play.
 After the second place in the major tournament, the responsibility was on the team in front of the fans and themselves.
 However, Liquid did not meet the expectations of the fans.

 In the period from the end of 2016 to the beginning of 2019, Liquid showed unsatisfactory results in the major tournaments, to say the least.
 The team finished 9th to 11th at ELEAGUE Major: Atlanta in January 2017.
-Later, Team Liquid had a of successful performances, finishing second at ESL Pro – North America – Season 5, ESG Tour Mykonos 2017, and ESL One: New York 2017.
+Later, Team Liquid had a series of successful performances, finishing second at ESL Pro League – North America – Season 5, ESG Tour Mykonos 2017, and ESL One: New York 2017.

 However, the performance at ELEAGUE Major: Boston 2018 in January 2018 again left much to be desired.
 There, the team finished in 12th to 14th place.